Tutorial: Migrate captured Event Hubs data to a SQL Data Warehouse using Event Grid and Azure Functions

 This article has been updated to use the new Azure PowerShell Az module.
 You can still use the AzureRM module, which will continue to receive bug fixes until at least December 2020.
 To learn more about the new Az module and AzureRM compatibility, see Introducing the new Azure PowerShell Az module.
 For Az module installation instructions, see Install Azure PowerShell.

-- Visual studio 2017 Version 15.3.2 or greater.
+Visual studio 2019.
 While installing, ensure that you install the following workloads: .NET desktop development, Azure development, ASP.NET and web development, Node.js development, Python development

 - WindTurbineDataGenerator – A simple publisher that sends sample wind turbine data to a Capture-enabled event hub